Edward Stott: New English Art Club

 In 1888 the New Gallery opened in Regent Street, London.
 It followed a disagreement amongst the directors of the Grosvenor Gallery and the gallery's owner Sir Coutts Lindsay, which resulted in two directors, the drama and art critic J. Comyns Carr and the painter and gallery administrator C.E.
-Hallé leaving to open a new gallery and taking with them established artists that included Alma-Tadema, George Frederick Watts and the Royal Academy President Frederic Leighton.
+Hallé leaving to open a new gallery and taking with them established artists that included Alma-Tadema, George Frederic Watts and the Royal Academy President Frederic Leighton.
 It proved a fatal intervention for the Grosvenor which closed in 1890 but a boon for younger artists such as Edward Stott, now aged thirty-three as the founding mission included an offer of exhibition space to experimental and progressive artists.
 The New Gallery held its inaugural summer exhibition in 1886 followed in October by the first exhibition of industrial and applied arts by the Arts and Crafts Exhibition Society under the direction of its founding president, Walter Crane.

 Stott was joined at the New Gallery by familiar faces: La Thangue, Osborne, Steer, and Alfred East were amongst those artists who had exhibited at the New English Club.
 Stott chose a familiar rural scene for the Summer Exhibition with a painting entitled Trees Old and Young, Sprouting a Shady Boon for Simple Sheep (1888).
 The uncomely title harked back to the romantic poet John Keats and his poem of shepherd-hunter Endymion published in 1818 and represented a brief period in Stott's career where poetry and art were intertwined.
-Idyllic rural settings were by now established themes and Stott chose In an Orchard – An Early Summer Morning (1892) and Changing Pastures (1893).
+Idyllic rural settings were by now established themes and Stott chose In an Orchard – An Early Summer Morning (1892) and Changing Pastures (1893) for exhibition in subsequent years.
 The latter is an intimate painting of a young cowgirl leading her herd from one field to the next in the gloaming light at the end of the day.
-The setting sun was a leitmotif of Stott and many of his paintings are executed in the twilight, leading to one critic to describe him as ‘the poet-painter of the twilight’ Three paintings exhibited at the New Gallery: The Horse Pond (1891), Noonday (1895) and The Golden Moon (1896) are more experimental in their use of colour lacking non-essential detail.
+The setting sun was a leitmotif of Stott and many of his paintings are executed in the twilight, leading to one critic to describe him as 'the poet-painter of the twilight' Three paintings exhibited at the New Gallery: The Horse Pond (1891), Noonday (1895) and The Golden Moon (1896) are more experimental in their use of colour lacking non-essential detail.
 The figure of the boy astride the horse in the former is impressionistic, his features deliberately simplified.
 There is a timeless, unchanging quality to these paintings where atmosphere and nostalgia predominate at the expense of realism.